 What causes bronchiolitis?

-The etiologic agent invades the respiratory tract, causing necrosis and shedding of the respiratory epithelial cells of the smaller airways, which in turn initiates immune response with inflammatory infiltration and edema.
+The etiologic agent invades the respiratory tract, causing necrosis and shedding of the respiratory epithelial cells of the smaller airways which, in turn, initiates an immune response with inflammatory infiltration and edema.
 As a result, the bronchioles become narrowed, which leads to air trapping and atelectasis.

-Bronchiolitis usually present with a two to three day upper respiratory prodrome of rhinorrhea, cough and low grade fever.
-These symptoms then progress to wheezing and tachypnea, and there is an occurrence of specific disease indicators in infants, such as irritability, post-tussive vomiting and feeding difficulties.
+Bronchiolitis usually presents with a two to three-day upper respiratory prodrome of rhinorrhea, cough, and low-grade fever.
+These symptoms then progress to wheezing and tachypnea.
+There is also an occurrence of specific disease indicators in infants, such as irritability, post-tussive vomiting, and feeding difficulties.

-More serious presentations of bronchiolitis include dehydration, lethargy, significant respiratory accessory muscle usage, head bobbing and nasal flaring.
-Apnea can be observed in up to 20% of hospitalized infants, and complications (such as admissions to the intensive care, mechanical ventilation and death) are highest in children with cardiac and lung illnesses, as well as those with immunocompromised status.
+More serious presentations of bronchiolitis include dehydration, lethargy, significant respiratory accessory muscle usage, head bobbing, and nasal flaring.
+Apnea can be observed in up to 20% of hospitalized infants, and complications, such as admissions to the intensive care unit, mechanical ventilation, and death, are highest in children with cardiac and lung illnesses, as well as those with immunocompromised status.

 Bronchiolitis is primarily a clinical diagnosis based on symptoms and signs from the medical history and physical examination.
-Pulse oximetry can be helpful in the identification of hypoxemia, and a chest X-ray is not routinely recommended, but should be considered in select cases to rule out other causes of wheezing (such as foreign body or congestive heart failure).
+Pulse oximetry can be helpful in the identification of hypoxemia.
+Although a chest X-ray is not routinely recommended, it should be considered in select cases to rule out other causes of wheezing, such as foreign body or congestive heart failure.

 The efficacy of bronchodilators in the management of bronchiolitis is questionable and depends on the degree of bronchospasm.
-Infants with a positive family history for atopic disease may have a substantial degree of bronchospasm present, with the current illness representing the first episode of reactive airways disease secondary to lower respiratory tract infection.
+Infants with a positive family history of atopic diseases may have a substantial degree of bronchospasm present, with the current illness representing the first episode of reactive airways disease secondary to lower respiratory tract infection.

-Corticosteroids have been thought to help due to the similarity in clinical presentations of bronchiolitis and asthma, but beneficial effects are small, and acute adverse effects of these drugs should also be taken into account.
-At the time, there are no data to support the use of corticosteroids in patients with severe forms of bronchiolitis.
+Corticosteroids have been thought to help due to the similarity in clinical presentations of bronchiolitis and asthma.
+However, the beneficial effects of these drugs are small, especially when considering their potential to cause acute adverse effects.
+Currently, there are no data to support the use of corticosteroids in patients with severe forms of bronchiolitis.

 Novel treatment modalities have been researched in patients with bronchiolitis.
-RSV immune globulin and monoclonal antibody (palivizumab) given intramuscularly in prophylactic monthly doses during RSV season have been shown to reduce a number of hospitalizations.
+RSV immunoglobulin and the monoclonal antibody palivizumab, when given intramuscularly in prophylactic monthly doses during RSV season, have been shown to reduce the number of hospitalizations.
 Purified fusion protein vaccines against the most common viral causes of bronchiolitis are currently under development.